httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

 # The Extended CONNECT Method

-The CONNECT Method defined in Section 8.3 of {{!RFC7540}} is modified in the following ways:
+Usage of the CONNECT method in HTTP/2 is defined by Section 8.3 of
+{{!RFC7540}}.
+This extension modifies the method in the following ways:

 * A new pseudo-header :protocol MAY be included on request HEADERS indicating the desired protocol to be spoken on the tunnel created